 It’s also unclear how UM/UIM claims would be handled and what insurer would carry the obligation for an LMSA.
 Then there are situations of multiple defendants, subrogation, or issues of contributory or comparative negligence.

 It’s uncertain if Medicare wants the industry to itemize or carve out a portion of the settlement amount already agreed to between the parties or whether CMS wants the industry to allocate funds in addition to the settlement.
 Either way, there could be an impact on settlement valuations, cycle times, and the entire settlement process.
 There are oversight and enforcement issues as well, especially considering the process appears to be voluntary.

-Based on Medicare’s statement that it intends to work with the industry, ISO Claims Partners encourages stakeholders to consider the key impact LMSAs and/or NFMSAs will have on their businesses.
+Based on Medicare’s statement that it intends to work with the industry, we encourage stakeholders to consider the key impact LMSAs and/or NFMSAs will have on their businesses.
 If you have questions, concerns, or suggestions, please contact us.
 We will be happy to discuss this issue with you in further detail.